Member | Established: 1942 | Member since 1977

 SMO 3: International Standards on Auditing

 EAAT states that its role is to promote full convergence with ISA and to support its members with the implementation of the standards through trainings and other educational activities.
-Additionally, EAAT focuses on supporting the Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB) in the translation of the IAASB pronouncements, the operation of the quality assurance review system that ensures proper implementation of ISA; providing an ISA Guide for Small and Medium Practices; and offering educational and training courses that incorporate ISA requirements.
+Additionally, EAAT focuses on supporting the Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB) in the translation of the IAASB pronouncements, the operation of the quality assurance review system that ensures proper implementation of ISA, providing an ISA Guide for Small and Medium Practices, and offering educational and training courses that incorporate ISA requirements.
 EAAT provides a link on its website to the KGK’s dedicated page on auditing standards.
-As of the date of this assessment, the 2021 Handbook has been disseminated to its members for application.

 Additionally, EAAT collaborates with academics to prepare and publish articles on ISA and related topics and disseminate new and revised IAASB pronouncements.
 Lastly, EAAT reports to obtain comments from technical experts to comment on IAASB exposure drafts.